Accelerated Real-time Cine and Flow under In-magnet Staged Exercise: Methods

 \subsection{Image reconstruction}

-The image reconstruction for RT cine and flow was performed inline with Gadgetron-based \cite{hansen2013gadgetron} implementation of a CS method, called sparsity adaptive composite recovery (SCoRe) \cite{chen2019sparsity}.
+The coil reweighting was implemented inline as a pre-processing step and applied to all RT cine data.
+After coil reweighting, we compressed the k-space data to $12$ virtual coils for faster processing.
+The image reconstruction for RT cine and flow was also performed inline with Gadgetron-based \cite{hansen2013gadgetron} implementation of a CS method, called sparsity adaptive composite recovery (SCoRe) \cite{chen2019sparsity}.
 A key feature of SCoRe is that it automatically adjusts the regularization strengths across multiple sparsifying transforms based on the image content.
-The data-driven and parameter-free nature of SCoRe makes it a great match for ExCMR, where temporal sparsity can change significantly with the level of exertion.
-Coil sensitivity maps were estimated using ESPIRiT \cite{uecker2014espirit}.
+The data-driven and parameter-free nature of SCoRe makes it well-suited for ExCMR, where temporal sparsity can change significantly with the level of exertion.
+The coil sensitivity maps of the 12 virtual coils were estimated using ESPIRiT \cite{uecker2014espirit}.
 In the case of RT cine, three-dimensional undecimated wavelet transform (UWT) was applied to sparsify both the spatial and temporal dimensions.
 For RT flow, in addition to UWT, temporal principal components \cite{petzschner2011fast}, inferred after stacking flow-encoded and flow-compensated images, were used as data-driven sparsifying transform.
-The reconstruction was performed inline on a dedicated GPU workstation equipped with NVIDIA GeForce RTX 3090.
+The reconstruction was performed on a dedicated GPU workstation equipped with NVIDIA GeForce RTX 3090.
 For a $6$ s per slice acquisition, the reconstruction time was 10 seconds per slice for RT cine and 15 seconds per slice for RT flow.